Data Migration Feature Highlights

 Now that SANsymphony resides in the data path, features such as high-speed caching, synchronous mirroring, snapshot, and replication can be utilized.
 Ideally, the pass-through storage device would be migrated to a native SANsymphony virtual disk pool to leverage the full feature set.

 The second method of data migration leverages an existing virtual disk pool within SANsymphony.
-Add the new storage device to the virtual disk pool and remove the old storage device.
+Perform storage migration by adding the new storage device to the virtual disk pool and removing the old storage device.
 SANsymphony will automatically and non-disruptively move all the data from the old device to the new device.
-Once the move is complete, physically detach the old device and the migration is done.
+Post-migration, physically detach the old device and demission it entirely.

 When taking a SANsymphony node down for a prolonged period, control of that node’s shareable storage resources can be transferred to a standby node without disrupting applications.
 The standby node takes the place of the one undergoing maintenance to maintain two active mirrored copies of data for high availability.
 In addition, the standby node ensures that the overall throughput and responsiveness of the system remains intact.